 As a Benedictine graduate with an MS in Management and Organizational Behavior, you will be able to excel in numerous career paths.
 A graduate degree in management and organizational behavior prepares you to assume important leadership roles in business, government and civic organizations, or you may prefer the variety and flexibility of working as an independent management consultant.
 Whichever path your career may take, this degree will help you gain valuable management skills and knowledge of human behavior that you can put to use in the workplace to manage the human side of business and advance your career.
 Discover some of the potential career paths below.

 Management analysts, or management consultants, advise organizations on how to improve their profit, performance and efficiency.
 Some consultants focus specifically on organizational behavior or organization development and specialize in the human aspect of business including change management, improving productivity and human capital development.
 They provide an external, objective assessment of an organization and develop strategic recommendations to improve.
 This career requires a mix of analytic, creative and problem solving abilities, as well as strong communication, interpersonal and time-management skills.

 The job outlook for management analysts is promising.
 Employment is expected to grow 22 percent between 2010 and 2020, outpacing the average growth rate of all occupations.1 In 2010, close to 23 percent of management analysts were self-employed.

 Human Resources Professionals

-Human resources professionals lead recruitment, hiring, development and management coordination of staff.
-They also work with the executive leadership on human capital planning, facilitate the operational change of policies and serve as a connection between management and employees.
+Human resources professionals lead recruitment, hiring, development and coordination of staff.
+They also work with the executive leadership on human capital planning, facilitating change and serve as a connection between management and employees.

-For someone with strong interpersonal and managerial skills, a decisive nature and good organizational skills, a career in human resources may be a good fit.
+For someone with strong interpersonal and managerial skills, a decisive nature and good organizational skills, a career in human resources may be a great fit.

 Training and Development Managers